PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 The body of `script2ConfigFiles` evaluates as follows:

 - `builtins.readDir configDir` returns all files in the path defined by `configDir`.
-If we pass to a `configDir` a nix derivation, nix will automatically evaluate it to a path in `/nix/store` leading to this derivation.
+If we pass to a `configDir` a Nix derivation, Nix will automatically evaluate it to a path in `/nix/store` leading to this derivation.
 Returned set consists of attributes being filenames and values being file types.
 - `builtins.attrNames (builtins.readDir configDir)` selects attributes
   (filenames) and collects them to a list of strings.
 - `builtins.map (file: "${configDir}/${file}") <list of filenames>` will
-  translate each filename to an absolute path to this file stored in nix store.
+  translate each filename to an absolute path to this file stored in Nix store.

 To summarize, the `vim` variable is a list of strings which are absolute paths pointing to `/nix/store` derivation which holds copies of all your Vim configs